DawnDeWaay/tdd-amplify-react/README.md

 ```

 - All of these tests go green with no additional production code changes.
-- Rerun you Cypress tests.
+- Rerun your Cypress tests.
 - Commit!

 [Code for this section](https://github.com/pairing4good/tdd-amplify-react/commit/959bafeba3080065bbaa161825d1371b739a3973)